CesiumGS/3d-tiles/specification/README.md

 `properties` is an object containing objects for each per-feature property in the tileset.
 This tileset JSON snippet is for 3D buildings, so each tile has building models, and each building model has a `Height` property (see [Batch Table](TileFormats/BatchTable/README.md)).
 The name of each object in `properties` matches the name of a per-feature property, and its value defines its `minimum` and `maximum` numeric values, which are useful, for example, for creating color ramps for styling.

-`geometricError` is a nonnegative number that defines the error, in meters, when the tileset is not rendered.
-See [Geometric error](#geometric-error) for how geometric error is used to drive refinement.
+`geometricError` is a nonnegative number that defines the error, in meters, that determines if the tileset is rendered.
+At runtime, the geometric error is used to compute _Screen-Space Error_ (SSE), the error measured in pixels.
+If the SSE does not exceed a required minimum, the tileset should not be rendered, and none of its tile should be considered for rendering, see [Geometric error](#geometric-error).

-`root` is an object that defines the root tile using the JSON described in the [above section](#tiles).  `root.geometricError` is not the same as the tileset's top-level `geometricError`.
-The tileset's `geometricError` is the error when the entire tileset is not rendered; `root.geometricError` is the error when only the root tile is rendered.
+`root` is an object that defines the root tile using the tile JSON described in the [above section](#tiles).  `root.geometricError` is not the same as the tileset's top-level `geometricError`.
+The tileset's `geometricError` is used to determine the maximum error when the tileset is rendered and if its tiles should be considered for rendering; `root.geometricError` is used only to determine if the root tile is rendered.

-`root.children` is an array of objects that define child tiles.
-Each child tile's content is fully enclosed by its parent tile's `boundingVolume` and, generally, a `geometricError` less than its parent tile's `geometricError`.
-For leaf tiles, the length of this array is zero, and `children` may not be defined.

 #### External tilesets